ibm-cloud-docs/account/exporting-usage.md

 #### Account summary CSV version 0.1
 {: #account-summary-csv-version-0-1}

-You will get CSV version 0.1 if the data that you're viewing is from before February 2023.
+You get CSV version 0.1 if the data that you're viewing is from before February 2023.

 | CSV Header          | Description                                        |
 |---------------------|-------------------------------------------------|